FrescoDev/applet-factory-demo/README.md

 * Applet Factory Web Application

--A very simplified visual interface to the Applet Factory API.
+A very simplified visual interface to the Applet Factory API.

 Ideally should allow users to:

 -Create a trigger and action pairing

 -Specify any required details

 -Register their applet

-The MVP interface simple has two "create trigger buttons" one for each type defined in the use case.
+The MVP interface simple has two "create applet buttons" one for each type defined in the use case.
-These can be mosre closely inspected via the postman collection provided below.
+These can be more closely inspected via the postman collection provided below.

-I've also added two "trigger buttons" for testing and to obverse the system works, this simple calls the local trigger component which has a socket connection to the applet factory API to allow real time triggering.
+I've also added two "trigger buttons" for testing and to obverse the system works, this simply calls the local trigger component which has a socket connection to the applet factory API to allow real time triggering.

 * Local Trigger simulator